SnapXL/SnapX/README.md

 - Uses [Direct3D11](https://learn.microsoft.com/en-us/windows/win32/direct2d/comparing-direct2d-and-gdi) & [WinRT](https://learn.microsoft.com/en-us/windows/apps/develop/platform/csharp-winrt/) to capture on Windows, [XCap](https://github.com/nashaofu/xcap) on macOS, and [XDG portals](https://flatpak.github.io/xdg-desktop-portal/) on Linux.
 - Supports PNG (including animated variant), WEBP (including animated variant), JPEG, GIFs (should be smaller than your typical ShareX GIF), TIFF, and BMP image formats.
 - Supports 95% of ShareX uploaders (we're a fork!!)
-- Uses the power of [VLC](https://wiki.videolan.org/LibVLC/) to playback video/audio
 - Supports Google Photos Image Uploader after the [new API change](https://developers.googleblog.com/en/google-photos-picker-api-launch-and-library-api-updates/).
 - The ability to fully configure SnapX via the Command Line via command flags & environment variables.
 Additionally, you can configure SnapX using the Windows Registry.
 - Additionally, all uploaders are now forced to use HTTPS <2.0 & *optionally* use TLS 1.3 out of the box.